 Today the airfield operates An-32s, HS748s, Do228s as part of TTW.
 It also plays host to No.112 Helicopter Unit and its Mi-8s which are used for Helicopter training.

-The derelict fuselage of a Devon can be found in the MT Area in the Yelahanka airbase.
+In the early 2000s, a derelict fuselage of a Devon can be found in the MT Area in the Yelahanka airbase.
 The serial number of the Devon is quite faded but it is believed to be HW-204.
 The fuselage is in pretty bad condition as can be seen from the photograph.
 This is the third Devon airframe in Bangalore area.

 However its recent status is not known.
 An Iskra was installed at Yelahanka as a aircrew memorial in 2005.
 The airfield also has an An-32 fuselage that is rigged as a cockpit procedures trainer.
 The identity of this An-32 is not known.

 A surprise discovery at Yelahanka came up in 2005 when Google Earth released high resolution imagery of the airfield.
-It appeared that there was actually a Douglas DC-3 preserved at the airfield – and this was unknown even to the Air Force authorities.
+It appeared that there was a Douglas DC-3 preserved at the airfield – and this was unknown even to the Air Force authorities.
 A quick check revealed that the DC-3 was not in the airfield but at an adjacent BSF training facility, whose perimeter at one point juts deep into the AFS Yelahankas area.

 2014 Update: The mystery of the Devon fuselage and identity was solved in a discussion on Facebook.
-Anandeep Pannu confirms that there was a Devon that belonged to the the Training Command Communication Flight with tail number HW204.
+Anandeep Pannu confirms that there was a Devon that belonged to the Training Command Communication Flight with tail number HW204.
 The aircraft was rarely flown in the eighties.
 Anandeep recollected his father, then Gp Capt H M P S Pannu used to fly this aircraft:

 I was looking through my father’s logbooks and he had a good deal of time flying Devon HW204 of the Trg Cmd Comm Flight putting in 20 hours from Oct 1981 to March 1982.
 He was able to use it as a personal aircraft because no one wanted to fly the Devon, since it had garnered a reputation of being hard to fly single engine.
 Sure enough it was crashed after a engine failed on downwind.
 The person flying it was a fighter guy without multi-engine experience and he lost control on final wrecking the aircraft.
 I remember my father was quite put off because he lost his personal executive aircraft!